 - Knight Templar: Despite posing as a corrupt BIR cop on the take, he is subsequently revealed to be an idealistic federal agent unwaveringly committed to purging the U.S. of crime.
 However, the sheer brutality of his methods along with the sadism he exhibits when employing them make him a harbinger for the authoritarianism his organization will soon come to embody under Hoover's leadership.

-- Manipulative Bastard: Early in the season 4 premier he sees Agent Sawicki take a bribe and also hears a bootlegger complaining about how the bootlegger's warehouse has been broken into so many times that he's rigged a lethal booby trap for the next thief.
+- Manipulative Bastard: Early in the season 4 premiere, he sees Agent Sawicki take a bribe and also hears a bootlegger complaining about how the bootlegger's warehouse has been broken into so many times that he's rigged a lethal booby trap for the next thief.
 Tolliver promptly pretends to receive a tip that sends Sawicki and himself to the bootlegger's warehouse, and pretends to be so incompetent that Sawicki actually orders him to stay by the car... and out of harm's way.
-Sawicki gets mortally wounded, Tolliver kills the bootlegger as he comes to see who tripped his trap, and then calmly tells the dying Sawicki that he'll call for help... as soon as he gets over the shock that is affecting him.
+Sawicki is wounded by the shotgun booby-trap, Tolliver kills the bootlegger as he comes to see who tripped his trap, and then calmly tells the dying Sawicki that he'll call for help... as soon as he gets over the shock that is affecting him.
 He then simply watches Sawicki die.